Kakamotobi/Learned/JS/Asynchronous/Async.md

 #### Example
 ![](refImg/asyncAwaitExecute.png)
 - Created an async function in which the previously created `Promise` will be called.
 - "Wait for this request to return.
-If it is resolved/returned, store it in a variable."
+If it is fulfilled/returned, store it in a variable."

 ## AJAX and Web APIs
 ### AJAX/AJAJ
 - Refers to making JS requests to load/send information from/to the server behind the scenes.
-- Basically, upon a request, the server doesn't respond with a full web page with HTML, CSS, JS.
+  - Basically, making requests on the page after it has been already been loaded.
+  - Ex: live search, infinite scrolling, etc.
-- The server responds with XML or JSON file with plain old information/data.
+- The server responds with XML or JSON file with plain old information/data, instead of a web page of HTML, CSS, JS.
+- Concept: creating applications where using JS, we can load, fetch, send, save data to a database behind the scenes without refreshing the page.
 ### Web API
+- In broad terms, API refers to any interface that defines interactions between multiple software applications or mixed hardware-software intermediaries.
-- Web-based interfaces that work via HTTP and make requests to specific **endpoints**.
+- **Web APIS are web-based interfaces that are HTTP-based and make requests to specific *endpoints/URL* that provide specified data.**
   - Endpoints respond with information for other pieces of software to consume.
   - A "portal" into a different application/database.
-  - i.e., fetching, loading, exposing data.
-  - Responds with JSON.
+- The messenger that take requests and tells a system what you want to do, and then returns the response back to you.
+  - Ex: waiter that takes your order to the kitchen, and then deliver your food back to your table.
 ### JSON
 - JavaScript Object Notation (JSON)
 - Methods